lawrghita/Public/Javascript Lessons/ExpressNodeYelp/ExpressNodeYelp/README.md

 # ExpressNodeYelp

-You will see in the web heroku account a personal name-app-numbers for that app you run on his directory:
+You will see in the web heroku account a personal name-app-numbers for that app you run:
 ```
+heroku login
 heroku create
 ```

 ```
 git init
-heroku git:remote -a gentle-hamlet-99340
+heroku git:remote -a aqueous-eyrie-81055
 ```
  to commit any modifications and deploy
 ```
-heroku login
 git add .
 git commit -am "make it better"
 git push heroku master